-6.5 Data Flags
+6.6 Data Flags

-Ancillary data will sometimes also be employed to set which help to determine either specific aspects of the processing (such as corrections for transient water) or the quality of the retrievals (e.g. precipitation flag).
+Ancillary data will sometimes also be employed to help to determine either specific aspects of the processing (such as corrections for transient water) or the quality of the retrievals (e.g. precipitation flag).
 Basically, these flags will provide information as to whether the ground is frozen, snow-covered, or flooded, or whether it is actively precipitating at the time of the satellite overpass.
 Other flags will indicate whether masks for steeply sloped topography, or for urban, heavily forested, or permanent snow/ice areas are in effect.
-All flag threshold values are currently under review and may be modified prior to launch and during post-launch calibration/validation activities.
-All TBDs in flag thresholds will be resolved in final software releases prior to launch.
+All flag threshold values are currently under review and may be modified during postlaunch calibration/validation activities.

-6.5.1 Open Water Flag
+6.6.1 Open Water Flag

-The open water fraction will be produced by the SMAP HiRes radar, a prioi information on permanent open fresh water from the MOD44W database, or a combination of the two.
-It is always reported as part of the L2_SM_P output product (see Appendix 1).
+The open water fraction will be produced by a prioi information on permanent open fresh water from the MOD44W database.
+It is always reported as part of the L2\SM\P output product (see Appendix 1).
 This information serves as a flag to affect soil moisture retrieval processing in the following way: